One of my family's videotapes when I was a kid, often watched and rewatched, had Footloose, Romancing the Stone and Splash. But, it's been a while.

 Only then do we get to really meet the McCormacks (Ren and his mother).
 Ren's introduction by dialogue is about Slaughterhouse Five, calling it a great book.
 The locals freeze like deers in headlights.
 Tom Sawyer is a classic.
 Slaughterhouse Five is anathema.

 And I find myself turning in my head to The Tempest.
-Ariel, the spirt that saved Prosperous from Sycorax.
+Ariel, the spirt that saved Prospero from Sycorax.
 (Also, from the Bible--means "lion of god.")

 (Nice screenwriting 101 bit--it's about the 18-minute mark that Ren learns that dancing is illegal.
 And, we're off.)